-    God has made certain covenants and prophecies in the Quran what will happen in the future.
+God has made certain covenants and prophecies in the scripture what will happen in the future.
 He has taken a covenant of the prophets that He will send a messenger after delivery of all the scripture placed in every scripture has been confirmed in the Quran (3:81) including placing it in the Quran (33:7) to bring people back to His revelations through producing a creature from the earth that will speak to them that they are not certain about His revelation (27:82):

-[3:81] And when God has taken a covenant of the prophets: “Certainly, whatever I have given you of scripture and wisdom, then has come to you a messenger confirming that which is with yourselves.
+[3:81] And when God has taken a covenant of the prophets: “Surely, whatever I have given you of scripture and wisdom, then has come to you a messenger confirming that which is with yourselves.
 You must believe in him and you must support him.”
 He said: “Have you affirmed and taken My covenant on that?”
 They said: “We have affirmed.”
 He said: “Then you shall bear witness, and I am with you among the witnesses.”